Ocelot-Social-Community/ocelot.social/docs/contributing.md

 ## Development Flow

 We operate in two week sprints that are planned, estimated and prioritised on [Zenhub](https://app.zenhub.com/workspaces/ocelotsocial-5fb21ff922cb410015dd6535/board?filterLogic=any&repos=301151089).
 All issues are also linked to and synced with [Github](https://github.com/Ocelot-Social-Community/Ocelot-Social/issues).
-Look for the `good first issue` label if you're not sure where to start!
+Look for the `good first issue` label if you’re not sure where to start!

 We try to discuss all questions directly related to a feature or bug in the respective issue, in order to preserve it for the future and for other developers.
 We use [Discord](https://discord.gg/AJSX9DCSUA) for real-time communication.

 This is how we solve bugs and implement features, step by step:

-1. We find an issue we want to work on, usually during the sprint planning but as an open source contributor this can happen at any time.
+1. We find an issue we want to work on, usually during the sprint planning but as an open source contributor this can happen at any time
 2. We communicate with the team to see if the issue is still available.
-(When you comment on an issue but don't get an answer there within 1-2 days try to mention @Ocelot-Social-Community/core-team to make sure we check in.)
+(When you comment on an issue but don’t get an answer there within 1-2 days try to mention @Ocelot-Social-Community/core-team to make sure we check in.)
 3. We make sure we understand the issue in detail – what problem is it solving and how should it be implemented?
-4. We assign ourselves to the issue and move it to `In Progress` on [Zenhub](https://app.zenhub.com/workspaces/ocelotsocial-5fb21ff922cb410015dd6535/board?filterLogic=any&repos=301151089).
+4. We assign ourselves to the issue and move it to `In Progress` on [Zenhub](https://app.zenhub.com/workspaces/ocelotsocial-5fb21ff922cb410015dd6535/board?filterLogic=any&repos=301151089)
-5. We start working on it in a `new branch` and open a `pull request` prefixed with `[WIP]` (work in progress) to which we regularly push our changes.
+5. We start working on it in a `new branch` and open a `pull request` prefixed with `[WIP]` (work in progress) to which we regularly push our changes
-6. When questions come up we clarify them with the team (directly in the issue on Github).
+6. When questions come up we clarify them with the team (directly in the issue on Github)
-7. When we are happy with our work and our PR is passing all tests we remove the `[WIP]` from the PR description and ask for reviews (if you're not sure who to ask there is @Ocelot-Social-Community/core-team which pings all core developers).
+7. When we are happy with our work and our PR is passing all tests we remove the `[WIP]` from the PR description and ask for reviews (if you’re not sure who to ask there is @Ocelot-Social-Community/core-team which pings all core developers)
 8. We then incorporate the suggestions from the reviews into our work and once it has been approved it can be merged into master!

 Every pull request needs to: